smallwat3r/firefox-sway/README.md

 sway (or any tiling WM) can handle layout, stacking, and switching natively.

+This works well if you prefer keeping few windows open at a time and rely on launchers to quickly jump back to bookmarks or history rather than hoarding tabs.

 This is my personal setup.
 It should be safe for anyone to use, but **back up your Firefox profile first** as it overwrites `user.js` and `userChrome.css` via symlinks.